elishaclarene/BRG-30ISEA/README.md

 Lab 1a-1

 Overview
 This lab was to set up a linux environment using virtualization software.
-The main goal was to install and configure a virtual machine running Ubuntu linux and to understand the basics of virtualisation, installation steps and network configuration.
+The goal was to successfully install and configure a virtual machine running Ubuntu linux and to understand the basics of virtualisation, installation steps and network configuration.

-Tools that were used:
+Tools that I used in the process:
 VMware Workstation (VirtualBox was attempted at first), Ubuntu Desktop ISO, Git and GitHub

-Steps Completed

 I first downloaded and installed VirtualBox and tried to set up a virtual machine with Ubuntu.
 However, Ubuntu was having booting and loading issues on VirtualBox and could not run properly.
 It seemed like it was a hypervisor-related compatibility issue with my computer hence why it was having a lot of issue with trying to run Ubuntu in VirtualBox.
 It had caused the virtual machine to freeze during the boot process for a very long time.
 I eventually was advised to switch to VMware Workstation which helped me resolved the problem, indicating that the issue was related to the virtualization platform rather than the Ubuntu installation itself.